Atlanta 6:03 Trk 20 White (Booker T. Washington White) Recorded: 1963 Memphis, Parchman Farm Blues - Roots RTS 33055 [email protected]

 I said, 'Atlanta,

-She said, 'That why you can play ol' guitar, can't cha!'
+She said, 'That why you can that ol' guitar, can't cha!'

-While we was talkin' she heard train comin' that fifteen mile curve.
+While we was talkin' she that train comin' into that fifteen curve.

-Two old ladies was on train, cryin' an supperin' pullin' down the blind.
-A man give him a from the to the coach to slow down.
-You hear him chokin' that train 'specially down through Lou'siana like this:
+Two old ladies was on that train, cryin' an pullin' down the blind.
+A man him a signal from the engine to the to slow down.
+You could hear him chokin' that train 'specially through Lou'siana like this:

 (guitar - train)

-When the man throw'd that red on Him sho' it come, that fifteen mile curve.
+the man throw'd that red light on Him sho' it come, that fifteen mile curve.

-I ease on off back to the I tol' Aunt E stop, her for her food.
-She said, 'Son, don't forget what mother, now, used to you Now, she said, life easy.'
+I ease on off to the station I tol' E stop, thank her for her food.
+She said, 'Son, don't forget what mother, now, to told you Now, she said, life easy.'

-I on out there and got in the blind. train jumped on outta town.
+I on out there and got in the blind.
+That jumped on outta town.

 (I was jumpin' down) (Hauled Georgia, Lou'siana)

-on down to a place he called Port (?)
+Right on down to a he called Port (?)
 (That's in Lou'siana)

-(They was sorghum and I done got hauled in)
+(They was strippin' and ev'rything I done got in)

-I get off the freight For a job aks the man for me to eat
+I get off the train For a job aks the man for me to eat

 He said, 'Can you sorgham?
-I said, I read it, but I ain't never did it He said, 'If you eat anything, you gon' it!'
+I said, I about it, but I ain't never did it He said, 'If you eat anything, you gon' it!'

 I 'cided to do a little a-work for him He went in an got me sorghum, molasses cornbread, cheese, hot cup a-coffee.